The

 Directions:

 Dissolve yeast in warm water and add sugar.
-Let yeast sit about 10 minutes until it is foamy.
-Stir in remaining ingredients until blended.
+Let yeast sit for about 10 minutes until it is foamy.
+Stir in the remaining ingredients until blended.
 Beat vigorously for at least 20 strokes.
 Remove the dough from the bowl and knead until it is no longer sticky.
-Place the dough in a greased bowl, turning dough to coat all sides.
-Allow dough to rest for five minutes in a bowl with plastic wrap or a towel over it before separating into golf-ball-sized dough balls.
+Place the dough in a greased bowl, turning the dough to coat all sides.
+Allow dough to rest for five minutes in a bowl covered with plastic wrap or a towel before separating into golf-ball-sized dough balls.

-This yummy pizza crust recipe is gluten-free for those with gluten allergies or sensitivities.
+This yummy pizza crust recipe is gluten-free for those with gluten allergies or sensitivities and yields 18 to 20 mini crusts.

 Ingredients:

-• 1 1/2 teaspoons of xanthan gum — omit if your blend already contains it
+• 1 ½ teaspoons of xanthan gum (you can omit if your blend already contains it)

 • 1 teaspoon of sugar